 Shenzhen is a former fishing village in China’s Guangdong province.
 Designated as a Special Economic Zone (SEZ) in the 1980s, Shenzhen rapidly attracted manufacturers and entrepreneurs, laying the groundwork for its tech boom.
 It plays host to companies like Huawei, Tencent, and DJI.
 The startup culture there is also quite strong.

-Long story short, Shenzhen is number one in anything computer hardware-related, although software industries are also flocking there.
-Yes, the internet is a very real issue nevertheless, and better connectivity would greatly improve Shenzhen’s chances of replacing Beijing as China’s finance hotspot too.
+Long story short: Shenzhen is number one in anything computer hardware-related, although software industries are also flocking there.
+However, internet connectivity is a real issue there, and improving it would greatly increase Shenzhen’s chances of replacing Beijing as China’s finance hotspot.

 Top Tech Talent Hubs in LATAM: São Paulo, Buenos Aires, Mexico City